Belgrade Fortress: Roman well (ca 1720s)

+The well remains one of the most "mysterious" and "freighting" structures in Belgrade.
+An entire mystical body of fringe stories developed around it, all including the idea that it is much older.
+From the claims that it existed during the despot Stefan Lazarević's rule, or actually during the Roman period itself, being built by the soldiers from the Legio IV Flavia Felix, to the claims that it is a "navel of the world" and descend in the Hades, used by Orpheus during his search for Euridice.
+While a structure called "bunar" was mentioned in some texts regarding the Lazarević period, it was actually a food storage.
+There are also tales of the well being connected with the network of lagums, underground corridors in Zemun, across the Sava.
+Since 2007, city began making and amending plans for well's reconstruction, even calling it a priority due to its bad shape, but as of 2023 it has not been renovated.

 Existence of another water well, sort of a "twin" of the Roman well, is not widely known today.
 This well, built on the same principle and being about the same depth, is located away from the fortress, below the modern Monument to Vuk Karadžić in the Vukov Spomenik neighborhood.

 Damad Ali Pasha's türbe (1784)

 The türbe is located on the central plateau of the Upper Town and is one of the few remaining monuments of Islamic architecture in Belgrade.
 It was named after Damad Ali Pasha, a Grand Vizier of the Ottoman Empire 1713–16, during the reign of Sultan Ahmed III.
 The mausoleum, however, is younger.
 It was built in 1784 over the grave of Izzet Mehmed Pasha, another Grand Vizier and a muhafiz, or governor, of Belgrade.
 The türbe was badly damaged during the First Serbian Uprising, so the Ottoman governor of Serbia, Marashli Ali Pasha, reconstructed it in 1818–19 and dedicated it to Damad Ali Pasha.
 Another two muhafiz, this time administering only the fortress as Serbia gained autonomy, were buried in the türbe: Selim Sirri Pasha in 1847 and Hasan Pasha in 1850.

 The mausoleum is made of stone, with a regular hexagonal base.
 The sides are 4 m long, it is 7 m tall with a diameter of 8 m.
 A thorough renovation began in May 2017 and should be finished by October.
 The wiring and the roof are replaced, the floor was drained and the inner and outer conservation was done.
 Old roof tiles were broken so the water poured inside.
 The roof tiles, which were not the original roof cover, were replaced with the lead cover and new, modern roof tiles, rotten wooden floor was replaced with the brick slabs and the wooden covering of the tomb was also replaced.